Moving to Hendersonville: Hendersonville, TN Relocation & Homebuyer Guide

 Hendersonville is home to nine district elementary schools, four middle schools, and two traditional high schools as well as a night high school.
 The city is also the location of Merrol Hyde Magnet School, serving grades K through 12.

 Two private schools operate in Hendersonville.
-Hendersonville Christian Academy provides education for grade pre-K through 12, while Pope John Paul II High School serves grades 9 through 12.
+Hendersonville Christian Academy provides education for grades pre-K through 12, while Pope John Paul II High School serves grades 9 through 12.

 Institutions of higher learning with campuses at or near Hendersonville include Union University, offering undergraduate and graduate programs in nursing, education and adult studies, as well as post-graduate programs in education and nursing.
 Located just minutes away from Hendersonville in nearby Gallatin, Volunteer State Community College, or Vol State, is the oldest institution of higher learning in the county.
 Also in nearby Gallatin is Welch College, the only college in the area to offer residence hall housing to its students.